Today I am sharing more details about how to host a dinner party. This was one of the most special parties ever.

 The Cricut machines and kraft foil are shown below.

 And all I did was place them on top of the plates!

-Even though the party was for four and obviously we knew the names of our own family, the copper place cards made the table feel more special.
-It also made the dinner feel more special than an ordinary Monday night dinner at home!
+Even though the party was for four and we knew the names of our own family (duh), the copper place cards made the table feel more special.
+They also made the dinner feel more special than an ordinary Monday night dinner at home!

 How to Arrange the Flowers